lannistar1/alx-backend-javascript/0x06-unittests_in_js/README.md

 ## Learning Objectives

 + How to use Mocha to write a test suite.
-+ How to use different assertion libraries (Node or Chai).
++ How to use different assertion libraries (Node or Chai)..
 + How to present long test suites.
 + When and how to use spies.
 + When and how to use stubs.